akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 brought to the attention of the procurement officer, in writing, at least ten days before the deadline for receipt of proposals.

-### Questions Prior to Deadline for Receipt of Proposals
+### Sec.
+1.06 Questions Prior to Deadline for Receipt of Proposals

 Questions or comments regarding this RFQ shall be submitted as issues within the BPA GitHub repository at &lt;insert link&gt; no later than